ansys/DevRelDocs/2024R2_Test/acp_module_markdown-2024R2/classes_model.md

 #### *property* tabular_data

-a tuple containing a list of column labels and a 2d array with floats for all cells.
+A tuple containing a list of column labels and a 2d array with floats for all cells.
 This is a flattened view of all columns.

 <a id="lookuptable1d"></a>